 Challenges and Commitments

+Under economic volatility, various risks may arise, impacting the company's operations, such as financial risks, legal changes, transitioning to a low-carbon economy, political tensions, and geopolitical factors.
+These could potentially lead to business disruptions.
 Good corporate governance is regarded as the cornerstone of GGC’s operations that will help prevent and reduce conflicts of interest, which may cause the shareholders and stakeholders to lose confidence in the Company's business.
 Therefore, to mitigate these risks, the Company intends to be a leader in the oleochemical business with good corporate governance, coupled with excellent management and take into account all stakeholders in all sectors at all times.

 Key Stakeholders